vimmuyengwa/tswd-portfolio-vimbaiM/final-project-part-one.md

 My story Arch

 1. Educate on cloud.
-Brief history and What is it?
+Brief history and What it is.
 Use Iphone analogy of cloud storage
 a.
 Increase accessibility
 b.
 Cloud Benefits: Power to Innovate.
 Ability to Pay as you Go.
 Cloud and Sustainability
 3. The FinOps Problem and Solution